 Notice how you feel now.
 A little more at ease?
 A little less physical tension?

 If not, no worries.
-It’s most likely means that you need to develop your awareness of how your body feels.
+It’s most likely means that you simply need to develop your awareness of how your body feels.
 You can learn how to do that.
-It’s something that I teach to my clients.
+It takes a little bit of time and patience.